UseAllFive/css-grid-guides/readme.md

 ## Usage

-Make sure you're doing something like in order for this library to work correctly
+Make sure you're doing something like this in order for this library to work correctly

 ```css
 * {